 - Stop Motion Feature Film animation: Using this extremely time consuming technique where every movement must be precisely arranged and photographed largely one frame at time.
 Things that are difficult to position for this film technique like moving water are also present.
 Examples: Wallace & Gromit

-- Computer Animation: Computer animation designed to feel lifelike such as in feature films which are ready to deal with complex details like hair and water which are difficult depict digitally.
+- Computer Animation: Computer animation, either All-CGI Cartoon or special effects, designed to feel lifelike such as in feature films which are ready to deal with complex details like hair and water which are difficult depict digitally.
 However, sequels are easier to set up as long as the producers' archived files of animation are kept up to date for future use which allows established elements to be reused easily.
 Examples: Pixar

 - Planned limited television Animation: The typical television style of traditional animation where footage is carefully thought through for economy sake with cycles of pre-established movements like characters walking are reused as much as possible such as Hanna-Barbera's usual fare.
 Some bigger budget studio work like Disney had series with more fluid animation while some cheaper companies like Filmation take the saving further with maximized Rotoscoped animation cycle of characters whenever possible.

 - Minimized television animation where any movement is kept to a minimum while still keeping to animation in some meaningful sense.
+Limited Animation but more.
 Examples include:

 - Animation interspersed in with predominately still images such as the series, Max the 2000 Year Old Mouse which are history lessons with some token animated antics.